-The Association continues to pursue multiple underpayment claims, including a Federal Court action against McDonalds, KFC and Aldi.
-The Association continues to defend and improve penalty rates for unsociable hours in Awards (e.g. the Hair and Beauty Award) and in bargaining.
+Work continues on the major case which seeks adult rates of pay apply for all retail, fast food and pharmacy workers aged 18 years and above.
+This case will now be heard in October and November 2025.
+SDA also continued its pursuit of multiple underpayment claims, including Federal Court action against McDonalds, KFC and Aldi.
+This continues alongside the Association defending and seeking to improve penalty rates for unsociable hours in Awards (e.g. the General Retail Industry Award) and in bargaining.
 The SDA continues to protect other entitlements from attack by employers.